Seven Graham: Career and activism

 Graham worked as an addiction counsellor and therapist, running his own drug rehabilitation company which included a weekly LGBTI addiction and recovery therapy group.
 He has written articles on drug addiction for a variety of newspapers and magazines including The Sun, The Times, and Diva, and appeared on radio and television programmes including The Today Programme, BBC News, and This Morning.

 Graham was on the Advisory Council on the Misuse of Drugs from 2011 to 2017.
 He was an expert communicator for the government drug education service FRANK, and co-founded the Amy Winehouse Foundation.

 Because of his activism, The Independent on Sunday listed him as a "national treasure" in its 2011 "Pink List", and in the renamed 2015 "Rainbow List" called him the second most influential LGBT person in the UK.
 Graham has advocated for intersex human rights, including speaking out against surgery to "normalise" intersex children's bodies.
 He has also investigated legal recognition of intersex as a distinct gender, and praised Germany for allowing intersex babies to be recorded as neither male nor female.
 In 2020, Graham joined other intersex activists including River Gallo to help the Los Angeles LGBT Center expand care for intersex patients.

 Graham has appeared as a guest on several podcasts, including Caitlin Durante's Sludge: An American Healthcare Story, Nadège August's What The Fockery?, Lauren Wallett's The Creativity Coach, and Jeff Miller and Anthony Navarro's Talk Out Loud.

 Creative works

 In 2010, Graham contributed an essay to the BBC Radio 3 "Letter to My Body" series, in which he expressed how the discovery that he was intersex led to addiction and depression.
 In 2017, Graham wrote and performed a solo play titled Angels are Intersex.
 After Angels are Intersex, he began using the name Seven Graham and they/them pronouns (later adopting he/they pronouns).
 Graham was an executive producer of the 2018 short film Ponyboi, along with executive producers Stephen Fry, Johan Sorenson, Elizabeth Sorenson, and DJ Rutherford, and co-producers Emma Thompson, Rachel Singer, and Jamison Monroe.
 It was the first film to feature an intersex actor, River Gallo, playing the role of an intersex person.

+Stand-up comedy

+On July 1, 2023 Seven Graham taped a stand-up set for director, Quentin Lee's LGBTQIA+ stand-up comedy concert feature film special Laugh Proud.
+The film was released for global streaming in 2024.

+In 2023, Graham and fellow comic, Alyssa Poteet created LGBTQIA+ comedy show, Alphabet Soup to perform at the Edinburgh Festival Fringe in Edinburgh, Scotland.
+The troupe included Hank Chen, Antjuan Tobias, and Janaya Khan.
+The show was well-reviewed and made additional international festival headlines when it became known the performers were staying at old Second World War base and Cold War nuclear bunker, Barnton Quarry due to the inflated costs of reasonable accommodations during that time of year in Edinburgh.
+Graham made the decision "after being quoted £35,000 on Airbnb for a month’s stay."